juristr/juristr.github.com/_posts/2016-09-21-ng2-serialize-with-json-pipe.md

 ![](/blog/assets/imgs/json-pipe-result.png)

-## Use the JSONPipe in Angular 2
+## Use the JSONPipe in Angular

-The very same holds for Angular 2, which has [a built-in JSONPipe object](https://angular.io/docs/ts/latest/api/common/index/JsonPipe-pipe.html) as well.
+The very same holds for Angular, which has [a built-in JSONPipe object](https://angular.io/docs/ts/latest/api/common/index/JsonPipe-pipe.html) as well.

 To use it you have to import the `CommonModule` from the `@angular/common` package into your own module.